Mixeway/MixewayFrontend/README.md

 # Mixeway User Interface <img src="https://mixeway.github.io/img/logo_dashboard.png" height="60px">

 ### Disclaimer:
->Current version of Mixaway (0.9) is considered as beta.
-It contains number of bugs and vulnerabilities.
-Every fix is put on the board and proceed in order to make sure version 1.0 will be vulnerability and bug free.
+> The current version of Mixaway (0.9) is considered as beta.
+It contains several bugs and vulnerabilities.
+Every fix is put on the board and proceed to make sure version 1.0 will be vulnerability and bug-free.

 ### About Mixeway:
-Mixeway is a OpenSource software which is ment to simplify process of security assurance of projects which are implememnted using CICD procedures. **Mixawey is not another vulnerability scanning software - it is security orchestration tool**.
+Mixeway is an OpenSource software that is meant to simplify the process of security assurance of projects which are implemented using CICD procedures. **Mixawey is not another vulnerability scanning software - it is security orchestration tool**.

 With number of plugins for Vulnerability Scanners :